volojs/volo/volo/add/doc.md

 where the allowed flags are:

 * -f: Forces the add even if the code has already been added to the project.
+* -amd: Indicates the project is an AMD project.
+If the project has a package.json entry for "amd": {} then this flag is not needed.

 **archive** is in one of the following formats: